CometVisu/CometVisu/doc/manual/en/colab/index.rst

 ----------------

 If you want to make a change, you should follow the procedure described here.
-Even if you seem unnecessarily complicated at first glance, especially if you just want to change trifles.
-The experience shows that you have less problems in the long run, if you always stick to this workflow and he is thus becoming a habit.
+Even if it seems unnecessarily complicated at first glance, especially if you just want to do minor changes.
+The experience shows that you have less problems in the long run, if you always stick to this workflow and it is thus becoming a habit.
 And this is how the workflow looks, first as an overview without details:

 1. create new *branch*